-Practicing new and healthy coping mechanisms is an essential component in maintaining stability and strength building techniques for lasting sobriety.
-Here are 7 common challenges people experience in early sobriety.
+Practicing new and healthy coping mechanisms is essential in maintaining stability and strength-building techniques for lasting sobriety.
+Here are seven common challenges people experience in early sobriety.

 - BOREDOM.
 Finding things can do may seem challenging in the early stages of sobriety.
 Luckily for you, we have compiled a list of 30 fun things you can do alone or with friends and family to enjoy sober.

 - SAYING NO TO PEER PRESSURE.
 Often times when a person gets sober it can feel difficult dealing with pressure from others to join them in drinking or using drugs.
 One thing to remember is that this is an opportunity to be reminded that you need to focus on your sober journey.
 If you are surrounded by people who do not support your sobriety, it’s time to find yourself a new group of friends.
 Anyone who continues to pressure you into using isn’t someone you need in your life.

 - DATING.
 Whether it is a new relationship or someone you have been seeing for a while, it’s important to be clear to them that you are sober.
 If it is the first date and you don’t feel comfortable discussing why you got sober, etc it’s okay to just have a non-alcoholic beverage, tell him/her that you don’t drink, and move on to asking questions about the other person.
 This way it takes the pressure off you while you continue to be true to your sobriety and get to know the person you’re out with.
 Another aspect is keeping a watch on co-dependency behavior.
 Read: The Connection Between Codependent Relationships and Addiction